 Be sure to read my comprehensive guide to Disneyland reservations as you are planning your Disneyland trip.
 The bottom line is that you need to a) check to make sure there are reservations even available for the days you want to visit and the ticket type you plan to buy before planning a trip and b) book those reservations immediately before they disappear.
 Ideally, you should be booking exactly 120 days out on the day the reservations calendar opens for your travel date, especially if you plan to go at a high demand time like Thanksgiving or Christmas holidays.

 Practically speaking, reservations have consistently remained open for almost all dates more than a month out (especially if you have park hopper tickets, where availability is more generous).
 No, that shouldn’t make you complacent.
 Availability can really fluctuate and increase, as it did when out-of-staters were let back into the parks after June 15.
-There are a lot of factors that might cause the parks to book up more quickly as the rest of the year progresses, including improving public health conditions or vaccine availability for younger kids, deals and discounts like the special discounted California resident ticket deal through the end of September), the return of annual passes (now known as Magic Keys), the draw of seasonal offerings like Halloween Time, Oogie Boogie Bash returning for September and October, the parks could book up more quickly even as capacity gradually increases.
+There are a lot of factors that might cause the parks to book up more quickly as the rest of the year progresses, including improving public health conditions or vaccine availability for younger kids, deals and discounts like the special discounted California resident ticket deal (through the end of September), the return of annual passes (now known as Magic Keys), the draw of seasonal offerings like Halloween Time, Oogie Boogie Bash, and the Disneyland Holidays.
+In short, it’s possible the parks could book up more quickly even as capacity continues to gradually increase.

 Buy the Right Ticket Type

 Disneyland recently brought back annual passes (now called Magic Keys).
 But it’s safe to say that a larger percentage of guests right now are buying regular park tickets – either single day or multi-day (up to 5 total days).
 There is an optional park hopper add on to both of these as well.